 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
 Follow the step-by-step instructions to complete Quick Setup configuration or go to Advanced > Quick Setup for configuration to connect your router to the internet.
 Then follow the step-by-step instructions to connect your router to the internet. - 3.
-To enjoy a more complete service from TP-Link (remote management, TP-Link DDNS, and more.), log in with your TP-Link ID or click Sign Up Now to get one.
-Then follow the instructions to bind the cloud router to your TP-Link ID.
+To enjoy a more complete service from TP-Link (remote management, TP-Link DDNS, and more.), log in with your TP-Link ID and refer to TP-Link Cloud Service section to bind the cloud router to your TP-Link ID.

-- To learn more about the TP-Link Cloud service, please refer to the TP-Link Cloud Service section. - If you do not want to register a TP-Link ID now, you may click Skip to proceed. - If you have changed the preset wireless network name (SSID) and wireless password during the Quick Setup process, all your wireless devices must use the new SSID and password to connect to the router.
+- To learn more about the TP-Link Cloud service, please refer to the TP-Link Cloud Service section. - If you have changed the preset wireless network name (SSID) and wireless password during the Quick Setup process, all your wireless devices must use the new SSID and password to connect to the router.